hzeller/upnp-display/README.md

 Right now, this is tested with [gmrender-resurrect](http://github.com/hzeller/gmrender-resurrect) ... which is perfect in the network or even run on the same machine.

+#### LCD Displays
+We can't check the 'busy'-status of the LCD display, as we can't read from the interface (the LCD operats at 5V and the GPIO pins only tolerate 3.3V).
+Hence the handshake to the display is ensured by waiting after each write which should be enough according to the data sheet.
+If you need tweaking, look at lcd-display.cc

+#### Other machines than Raspberry Pi
+If you want to connect the display in a different way, on some other computer than the Paspberry Pi, you need to change the hardware interfacing bit-interface in lcd-display.cc